Americans with Disability Act – An Overview

 "This Act is powerful in its simplicity.
 It will ensure that people with disabilities are given the basic guarantees for which they have worked so hard: independence, freedom of choice, control of their lives, and the opportunity to blend fully and equally into the rich mosaic of the American mainstream."
 President George Bush at the Signing of the Americans with Disabilities Act of 1990

-Under the Americans with Disabilities Act (ADA) a person has a disability if they have a medical condition or disorder (also referred to as an “impairment”) that substantially limits their ability to perform at least one major life activity.
-It is estimated half of the U.S. population has at least one chronic condition, which would be covered by ADA (1).
-Therefore; it is crucial that ADA laws are followed in order to better serve and include our fellow citizens who have disabilities.
+Under the Americans with Disabilities Act (ADA), a person has a disability if they have a medical condition or disorder (also referred to as an "impairment") that substantially limits their ability to perform at least one major life activity.
+It is estimated half of the US population has at least one chronic condition, which is covered by the ADA (1).
+Therefore, ADA laws must be followed in order to better serve and include our fellow citizens who have disabilities.

 Disabilities can be physical, mental, emotional, developmental, neurological, and sensory, including visual and hearing.
-The ADA also protects people who are regarded as having a disability; this means that even if a person does not have a documented disability, but they are socially regarded and treated as if they do, they are still protected under the ADA.
-Remember that disabilities are not necessarily obvious, in fact, 70% of people with disabilities do not have an obvious impairment (2), and many people may be able to perform a task one day but not the next day.
+The ADA also protects people who are regarded as having a disability; this means that even if a person does not have a documented disability but they are socially regarded and treated as if they do, they are still protected under the ADA.
+Remember that disabilities are not necessarily obvious 70% of people with disabilities do not have an obvious impairment (2), and many people may be able to perform a task one day but not the next day.

 The following are some examples of major life activities:

 - Performing manual tasks

 These can also include broader impairments, such as an inability to independently travel, go shopping, perform housework, make phone calls, manage healthcare needs, or drive or use the city bus.
 This is not a comprehensive list and is intended merely to illustrate what can constitute major life activities.

 Under the ADA, there are four categories of persons who are protected from discrimination:

 1. A person with a disability.